 Prepare now for wildfire season

-Posted on May 05, 2023 at 09:23 PM
+Posted on May 01, 2024 at 09:23 PM

-This year’s Prep Day event will focus on what homeowners can do in, on and around their homes to help protect their property from wildfire damage, from clearing leaves and debris from roofs, gutters and porches to creating a landscape design with fire-resistant plants and materials.
+The Prep Day event will focus on what homeowners can do in, on and around their homes to help protect their property from wildfire damage, from clearing leaves and debris from roofs, gutters and porches to creating a landscape design with fire-resistant plants and materials.

 To help you prepare, the NFPA offers a free Firewise Toolkit for home and business owners whose properties are exposed to the threat of damage from wildfire.
 The toolkit provides a list of possible projects, checklists, safety tips and much more.

-Many insurance companies also offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, so it’s a good idea to go online or call your agent or company to find out more.
+Many insurance companies offer tips and assistance to help property owners learn ways to make their homes and businesses fire-resistant, so it’s a good idea to go online or call your agent or company to find out more.

 Now is the perfect time to take action to protect your family, home and business from wildfire.
 NW Insurance Council and the NFPA have some tips for you.